YG (rapper): 2015–2019: Still Brazy, Stay Dangerous and 4Real 4Real

-2020–present: My Life 4Hunnid, I Got Issues, Just Re'd Up 3
+2020–present: My Life 4Hunnid and The Gentlemen's Club

 As of 2020, YG has released a number of songs, including the protest track, "FTP (Fuck the Police)", with the video shot at a Black Lives Matter protest in Hollywood, following the murder of George Floyd.
 He also joined Public Enemy, alongside Nas, Questlove, and Rapsody, among others, at the 2020 BET Awards for a performance of Public Enemy's classic track "Fight the Power".
 On July 10, YG released the single "War", with a video where he is dressed as footballer Colin Kaepernick.

 On September 15, 2020, YG took to his social media to announce his new album My Life 4Hunnid, which was released on October 2, 2020.
 The album was entirely recorded during the COVID-19 pandemic and was "highly influenced" by 2Pac.
 The same week, he released the single "Money Mouf", with Saweetie and Tyga.
 On September 23, 2020, YG released the single, "Out on Bail", inspired by 2Pac's song of the same name.

-YG's 2014 song "Meet the Flockers" sparked accusations of racism against the Asian American community, especially Chinese Americans, in 2021.
+YG's 2014 song "Meet the Flockers" has sparked accusations of racism against the Asian American community, especially Chinese Americans, since 2016.
 In the song, YG raps "First, you find a house and scope it out / Find a Chinese neighborhood, cause they don't believe in bank accounts."
 In the succeeding lyrics, YG describes a home invasion and burglary.
 Receiving little controversy when first released, over the years the song accumulated media attention, scrutiny, and protest.
 By 2021, community members, politicians such as San Francisco Supervisor Jane Kim, and YouTube employees demanded that the song be removed from YouTube.
 YouTube stated that the song's lyrics did violate its hate speech policies, but refused to remove the song on artistic grounds.
 YG has described "Meet the Flockers" as being representative of the culture he grew up in, and alluded to past experiences committing crimes.
 By 2021, the song was reuploaded to streaming platforms with the controversial lyrics edited out.